Views of Barcelona with fireworks

 Special sporting events

 If you want to keep fit during Christmas, you will be able to do so in Barcelona, as you have the opportunity to participate in very special events that combine sport and fun.
 One of them is the Christmas Cup, the oldest open water swimming event in all of Spain, with an exciting 200-metre course, and which is held on 25 December in Port Vell.
 In addition, those passionate about running can't miss the race held on 31 December, Cursa dels Nassos, which each year gathers around 11,000 runners on a 10-kilometre circuit across the city streets to bid farewell to the year by breaking records.
-And to celebrate the first day of the new calendar in a refreshing way, the Barceloneta Swimming Club is organizing a fun group swim in the Mediterranean.
-Finally, in early January, the International Kings Hockey Tournament takes place, an exciting competition that attracts the best players in the world.
+And to celebrate the first day of the new calendar in a refreshing way, the Atlètic-Barceloneta Swimming Club is organising a fun group swim in the Mediterranean.
+Finally, the International Kings Hockey Tournament is held in early January, an exciting competition that gathers the best players from around the world.

 New Year's Eve, The Three Wise Men and music shows